 Writing index call options can lower the variability of potential return outcomes and can enhance returns in three of four market performance scenarios (down, flat or moderately up).
 Only when the level of the index at option expiration exceeds the sum of the premium received and the option exercise price would the buy-write strategy be expected to provide lower returns than the stock portfolio-only alternative.
 The amount of downside protection afforded by the buy-write strategy in declining market scenarios is limited, however, to the amount of option premium received.
-If the S&P 500® or NASDAQ-100® declines by an amount greater than the option premium, a buy-write strategy consisting of owning all of the stocks in the index and writing index options on the value thereof would generate an investment loss.
-The Fund's returns from implementing a buy-write strategy using S&P 500® and NASDAQ-100® options will also be substantially affected by the performance of Segment One of the Fund's portfolio versus the S&P 500® and the performance of Segment Two of the Fund's portfolio versus the NASDAQ-100®.
-The returns on these segments are unlikely to be the same as the returns on the corresponding indices.
-Also, the Fund's returns from its buy-write strategy will be affected by the level of premiums available on options written on the S&P 500® and the NASDAQ-100®.
+If an index declines by an amount greater than the option premium, a buy-write strategy consisting of owning all of the stocks in the index and writing index options on the value thereof would generate an investment loss.
+The Fund's returns from implementing a buy-write strategy using index options will also be substantially affected by the performance of the Fund's stock portfolio versus the indices on which it writes call options and by the percentage of portfolio value on which options are written.
+The returns on the Fund's portfolio are unlikely to be the same as the returns on the indices on which it writes options.